Over-indebtedness: personal recovery without judicial liquidation

 In the absence of a challenge

-In the absence of a challenge (or if a challenge is received after the deadline), the commission sends a simple letter to the over-indebted and creditors indicating that its decision to initiate a personal recovery procedure without judicial liquidation is necessary.
+In the absence of a challenge within the time limit (or in the event of a challenge outside the time limit), the over-indebtedness commission shall address the over-indebted and the creditors a simple letter stating that his decision to initiate a personal recovery procedure without judicial liquidation is necessary.

 Personal reinstatement without judicial winding-up shall entail the following consequences:

-• Clearance of all non-professional debts (fixed at the date of the commission decision) of the over-indebted, except debts paid by the surety of the over-indebted if this surety is an individual (example: surety of a tenant), maintenance debts (including maintenance), criminal fines, damages and interest allocated to a victim.
+• Clearance of all non-professional debts (fixed at the date of the Commission decision) of over-indebtedness, except debts paid by the surety of the over-indebted person if this surety is an individual (example: surety of a tenant), maintenance debts (including maintenance), criminal fines, damages awarded to a victim

 • Recording of over-indebted in Personal Credit Reimbursement Incident File (PPIF) for five years.